Three pink tennis balls on a blue court

 More than 15 minutes: default”

-Point Play
+Point Play in Tennis

-Can your racquet cross the net?
+Is your racquet allowed to cross over the tennis net?

 Source: